Breathe life into your videos with colour correction and colour grading.

-Professional colorist Gerry Holtz emphasize the value of a light touch: “One of the biggest mistakes a lot of people make is colour correcting too much and having to correct their own problems.
+Professional colorist Gerry Holtz emphasises the value of a light touch: “One of the biggest mistakes a lot of people make is colour correcting too much and having to correct their own problems.
 If you do a bunch of stuff one way and then you go into Curves and you don’t like the image, you might be trying to take something out that you put in.”
 If you find yourself in that position, Holtz suggests saving a still image, resetting and then trying to recreate that image with fewer adjustments.

 Watch an example of colour correction at work.